iVuDang/SoloLearn-HTML-layout-Python-list-tuple-set-dictionary/README.md

 Courses completed: JavaScript, Python, SQL, React+Redix.

 ## Purpose:
-* To keep record of courses I completed in SoloLearn to supplement introductory and background knowledge on
+* Record of courses I completed in SoloLearn to supplement background knowledge on the topics below.

 ## Proof of completion (certifications)